gahaalt/project_ml/README.md

     29-NN macro recall: 7.93%

-We can see that increasing the value of $k$ tends to increase the accuracy and decrease the macro recall.
+We can see that increasing the value of k tends to increase the accuracy and decrease the macro recall.
 This suggests that the model performs better on samples from more represented classes while performing worse on other samples.
 This is consistent with our intuition of data points having more neighbors from overrepresented classes.

 Next, we check the vowel diacritic target.